 Nonprofit communication is an extremely useful method of staying in tune with your donors or supporters.
 Social media for nonprofits is an extensive tool, so having a plan to maximize its features can help you make the most of it.

-- Why is Social Media Important?
+- Why is Social Media Strategic for Nonprofits?

-- Helpful Digital Tools
+- Helpful Tools

-Why Is Social Media Important?
+Why is Social Media Strategic for Nonprofits?

 Raise awareness about your nonprofit and its mission